The Portrait of a Christian

 Question: Tron, just curious, have you had a chance to look at my book, The Portrait of a Christian?
 Answer: I did and very well done and captivating.
 I agree 2 Corinthians 13:5 must be top-of-mind for believers.
 It certainly keeps us in check and if we are honest with ourselves, we will see our failings no matter how long we've been saved.
 1 John 1:7: “. . . but if we walk in the light as He Himself is in the light, we have fellowship with one another, and the blood of Jesus His Son cleanses us from all sin.”
 (NASB); then, thankfully, strengthens our resolve to trust Christ even more and we remember to 'pray about everything!'
 Great stuff, Raymond.
 Tron Simpson a local radio personality.

-You can order this must have book anywhere books are sold
+You can purchase this book anywhere books are sold

 Reviewer: Bonita Casey